 Grade B teak usually comes from the outer heartwood section – again it will have a lighter, more uneven colour.
 It contains more natural oils than Grade C teak, but still not enough to allow it to easily withstand the temperature extremes of the British climate.

 Grade A and B+ teak is always taken from the centre of the log (or heartwood) of a fully mature tree.
 It should have a uniform honey-colour and a close, even grain.
-It is very high in the natural oils that will protect the wood from weather, and even from pests and woodworm.
+It is very high in the natural oils that will protect the wood from weather, pests and mildew.

 Ask about how it was made